 Increased Blood Pressure

 Another negative effect of Lipodrene is an increase in blood pressure, leading to hypertension.
 An abnormally high blood pressure can lead to negative side effects, as the increased pressure places stress on the arteries and other blood vessels throughout your body.
 As a result, individuals with high blood pressure experience an increased risk of blood vessel ruptures, such as those that cause strokes.
 In addition, high blood pressure increases the strain on your heart, potentially leading to arterial damage, according to The Franklin Institute.
-If you suffer from high blood pressure, refrain from taking weight-loss supplements, such as Lipodrene, without prior approval from your doctor.
+If you have high blood pressure, refrain from taking weight-loss supplements, such as Lipodrene, without prior approval from your doctor.

 Lipodrene with ephedra may also increase your risk of ventricular fibrillation, a type of abnormal heart rhythm, according to a study published in "Military Medicine" in 2009.
 Under normal conditions, nerves surrounding your heart control your heart's muscular contractions, creating a regular heartbeat.
 Patients with ventricular fibrillation develop abnormal muscle twitching within the heart, leading to a decrease in the heart's ability to pump blood, reports MedlinePlus.
 Ventricular fibrillation can prove fatal and requires immediate medical attention.